Nonparametric Inference via Bootstrapping the Debiased Estimator: Confidence Bands

-The constraint on the smoothing bandwidth allows us to choose $h = O(n^{-1/(d+4)})$, which is the rate of most bandwidth selectors in the KDE literature \citep{Silverman1986,sheather1991reliable,sheather2004density}.
-Thus, we can choose the tuning parameter using one of these standard methods and bootstrap the debiased estimators to construct the confidence band.
-This leads to a simple but elegant confidence band with uniform coverage over the entire support.
+The constraint on the smoothing bandwidth allows us to choose $h = O(n^{-1/(d+4)})$, which is the rate of most bandwidth selectors in the KDE literature \citep{Silverman1986,sheather1991reliable,sheather2004density, hall1983}.
+Thus, we can choose the tuning parameter using one of these standard methods and bootstrap the debiased estimators to construct a confidence band. { Note for our purpose of inference, the bandwidth was chosen to optimize the original KDE}.
+Though the construction of a confidence band is simple, it leads to a band with a simultaneous coverage.
 Figure~\ref{fig::alg::KDE} provides a summary of the proposed procedure.

 Note that one can replace the KDE using the local polynomial density estimator and the resulting confidence band is still valid.
 The validity of the confidence band follows from the validity of the confidence band of the local linear smoother (Theorem~\ref{thm::LS_CI}).